ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/app-mode.md

 }
 ```

+## Draw

-Let's make our view a little more interesting with some placeholder text for the results:
+Let's make our view a little more interesting with some placeholder widgets.

+### Results

+For the results, use a `Table` with some mock data

 ```rust title="src/app.rs"
 use itertools::Itertools;